lorinkoz/django-pgschemas/docs/advanced.md

     mydomain.com/customer1      -> customer 1
     mydomain.com/customer2      -> customer 2

 In this case, due to the order in which domains are tested, it is not possible to put `mydomain.com` as domain for the main tenant without blocking all dynamic schemas from getting routed.
-When `django_pgschemas.middleware.TenantMiddleware` is checking which tenant to route from the incoming domain, it checks for static tenants first, then for dynamic tenants.
+When `django_pgschemas.routing.middleware.DomainRoutingMiddleware` is checking which tenant to route from the incoming domain, it checks for static tenants first, then for dynamic tenants.
 If `mydomain.com` is used for the main tenant (which is static), then URLs like `mydomain.com/customer1/some/url/` will match the main tenant always.

 For a case like this, we provide a setting called `FALLBACK_DOMAINS`.
 If no tenant is found for an incoming combination of domain and subfolder, then, static tenants are checked again for the fallback domains.